RAAF Base East Sale: History

-In 2000 the nearby Dutson Bombing Range ceased to be used for bombing practice.
+In 2000, the nearby Dutson Bombing Range ceased to be used for bombing practice.

-In 2015 the RAAF announced that Basic Flight Training would be returning to East Sale in 2019 with Lockheed Martin selected to provide support for this new program using Pilatus PC-21 aircraft that will replace the current PC-9 fleet.
-Until this time BAE will continue to provide support to the existing training program in Tamworth.
+In 2015, the RAAF announced that Basic Flight Training would be returning to East Sale in 2019, with Lockheed Martin selected to provide support for the new program using Pilatus PC-21 aircraft, replacing the current PC-9/A fleet.
+Until that time, BAE continued to provide support to the existing training program in Tamworth.

+On 21 July 2016, the first RAAF Pilatus PC-21 flew at Stans, Switzerland.

+In August 2017, 6 PC-21 aircraft arrived at East Sale.
+The last of 49 PC-21 aircraft were delivered at East Sale in December 2019, and are utilised as the RAAF's basic and advanced trainer aircraft.

-Today it remains the RAAF's primary training base, operating continuously in this role since 1943.
+Today it remains the RAAF's primary training base, operating continuously in a training role since 1943.
+Near the entrance to the base are static, historic aircraft displays of a CAC CA-25 Winjeel, Aermacchi MB-326H and Pilatus PC-9/A, as well as a former operations facility visible, and current and historical informative display boards.

-During the 2019–2020 Australian bushfire season the base was being used to assist with firefighting and relief operations.
+During the 2019–2020 Australian bushfire season, the base was being used to assist with firefighting and relief operations.
 Many aircraft deployed to the base, including Australian Army S-70 Blackhawk, MRH-90 Taipan and CH-47 Chinook helicopters, RSAF CH-47s, New Zealand NH-90s and RAAF C-27J Spartans.

+During 2024, the No. 2 Flying Training School course commenced operating out of East Sale, alongside RAAF Base Pearce.

 Units

 Accidents and incidents

-On 27 December 1943, Fairey Battle L5789 of Air Gunnery School West Sale, piloted by Flight Sergeant Lindsay Pynor White, was involved in some air to air gunnery drogue training.
-The aircraft was flying low along the Seaspray Beach section of Ninety Mile Beach with the target drogue attached when the drogue hit a fisherman's rod which was implanted in the sand.
+On 27 December 1943, Fairey Battle L5789 of Air Gunnery School West Sale, piloted by Flight Sergeant Lindsay Pynor White, was involved in some air-to-air gunnery drogue training.
+The aircraft was flying low along the Seaspray Beach section of Ninety Mile Beach, with the target drogue attached, when the drogue hit a fisherman's rod which was implanted in the sand.
 The drogue and lead weight became detached from the drogue cable.
 The Fairey Battle then proceeded along the beach some 400 yards with the cable snaking along the sand.
 The cable struck and injured a number of civilians on the beach at Seaspray.